mdhiggins/sickbeard_mp4_automator/README.md

     - `download-hearing-impaired-subs` = Instruct subliminal to download hearing impaired subs
     - `preopts` = Additional unsupported options that go before the rest of the FFMPEG parameters, comma separated (Example `-preset,medium`)
     - `postopts` = Additional unsupported options that go after the rest of the FFMEPG parameters, comma separated as above
-    - `sort-tracks-by-language` = Sort output streams (audio and subtitle) based on language settings.
+    - `sort-streams` = Sort output streams (audio and subtitle) based on language settings and number of channels.
 For example if `audio-language = eng, jpn` eng tracks will be arranged before jpn tracks.
 Helps ensure primary language will be the first audio track
-    - `prefer-more-channels` = If the source file does not specify a default audio track and the script must guess which track is the default, setting this to `True` will favor tracks with more channels, `False` will prefer fewer channels
+    - `prefer-more-channels` = If the source file does not specify a default audio track and the script must guess which track is the default, setting this to `True` will favor tracks with more channels, `False` will prefer fewer channels.
+This also changes the sort direction if `sort-streams` is enabled

 Permissions
 --------------